kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 The shared types are `VolumeHealth` (per-volume) and `StorageBackendHealth` (per-backend).
-Each carries a status drawn from a small enum, an optional CamelCase `reason` for grouping, and an optional human-readable `message`. `VolumeHealth` carries a list of entries rather than a single status, because a volume can exhibit multiple concurrent conditions and forcing the driver to choose one would lose information.
+Each carries a status drawn from a small enum, a required CamelCase `reason` that distinguishes distinct conditions sharing the same status, and an optional human-readable `message`. `VolumeHealth` carries a list of entries rather than a single status, because a volume can exhibit multiple concurrent conditions and forcing the driver to choose one would lose information.

 ```protobuf
 message VolumeHealth {